Why Fax is here to stay

 There’s also the reality that fax is often a lot cheaper than buying, installing and paying a licence fee for advanced software that can’t communicate with everyone.

 Getting started with our fax API couldn’t be easier.
-Firstly, sign up to our Mission Control Portal wand you'll receive $10 of free testing credit, so you can try out the API for yourself.
+Sign up to our Mission Control Portal so you can try out the API today.
 You’ll find quickstart guides and tutorials in our developer center and some helpful videos on receiving and sending faxes in our resource center.

 If you can’t find what you’re looking for or need more help, feel free to reach out to a member of our support team.
 They’re available 24/7/365 through the Slack channel or the portal.